michaelhowell2/MART441/HW8/ReadMe.md

-Wasn't too bad No issues
+Wasn't too bad No issues.
+Ok I lied I cant view this live using pages i get thhis error Content-Security-Policy: The page’s settings blocked the loading of a resource (img-src) at https://michaelhowell2.github.io/favicon.ico because it violates the following directive: “img-src data:” 2 FaviconLoader.sys.mjs:175:20 I've never ran into this before..